EuroLinux/WSL/README.md

 wsl --import EuroLinux-9 "$env:USERPROFILE/EuroLinux-9" .\el9-aarch64.tar --version 2
 ```

-In both cases WSL disk is saved in the user home directory.
-After import you can run your instance with:
+In both cases, the WSL disk is saved in the user's home directory.
+After import, you can run your instance with:
 ```bash
 wsl -d EuroLinux-9
 ```

-To setup EuroLinux 9 as the default WSL distribution run:
+To set EuroLinux 9 as the default WSL distribution run:
 ```bash
 wsl --set-default EuroLinux-9
 ```

-Then simply type:
+Then simply run it with:
 ```bash
 wsl
 ```
-to run EuroLinux 9 WSL instance.

 ## Creating image for WSL with `podman`

-For the newest build code/script check `build.sh`.
-To manually
-create the image from command line run:
+For the newest build code/script check build.sh.
+To manually create the image from the command line run:

 ```bash
 my_arch=$(arch)